mongodb/docs/source/includes/fact-agg-memory-limit.rst

 .. note::

-   Pipeline stages operate on streams of documents with each pipeline stage taking in documents, processing them, and then outputing the resulting documents.
+   Pipeline stages operate on streams of documents with each pipeline stage taking in documents, processing them, and then outputting the resulting documents.

    Some stages can't output any documents until they have processed all